 This contest is part of a new academic initiative at the College.
 Beginning with students admitted in fall of 2013, an Academic Statement will be a graduation requirement.
 The purpose of the Academic Statement is to create regular opportunities for students to reflect on and explain their liberal arts education.
 Each year, students will revise their statements and Evergreen faculty will review them and advise students accordingly.
 The final version will be the first document in students’ transcripts at graduation, providing an opportunity for graduates to describe their education, and for readers to understand the framework for the evaluations that follow.
 Although students admitted prior to fall of 2013 are not required to include these statements in their final transcripts, we strongly encourage you to do so.
-See the entries submitted by past Contest winners.
+See the entries submitted by current and past Contest winners.

 The deadline for submissions is Friday, January 31, 2014 at 5 pm

 Contest winners will be announced in spring quarter.
 Please see below for complete contest guidelines.
 Look for announcements in your email, or return to this site for the dates.

 The College will host several information sessions about the contest:

 - Saturday, December 7, 1:30 pm in the Longhouse

 - Tuesday, December 10, 9:30 am AND 5:30 pm at the Tacoma Program